 The underlying causes of frontotemporal dementia are not yet fully understood.
 People with FTD have abnormal amounts or forms of proteins called tau and TDP-43 inside nerve cells, or neurons, in their brain.
 The neurons die because the buildup of these proteins causes damage.
 In some cases, changes or differences in genes can be identified as the cause of FTD.
 For example, about 10% to 30% of bvFTD cases can be attributed to genetic causes.
 People with a family history of FTD are more likely to have a genetic form of the disease.

 The signs and symptoms of frontotemporal dementia vary from person to person and the order in which they appear can also vary.
 Changes in the frontal lobe of the brain are generally associated with behavioral symptoms and may also lead to movement symptoms.
 Changes in the temporal lobe generally lead to disorders of language and emotion.

-Symptoms of frontotemporal dementia may include:
+Symptoms of frontotemporal dementia and associated disorders may include:

 This booklet provides an overview of frontotemporal dementia, primary progressive aphasia, and related movement disorders.

 Frontotemporal dementia can be hard to diagnose because symptoms are similar to other conditions.
 Also, because these disorders are rare, physicians may be unfamiliar with the signs and symptoms.

 Talking with patients, family members, and caregivers can help doctors make a diagnosis.
 It is important to tell the doctor about any symptoms involving changes in personality and behavior and difficulties with speech or movement.